Georgina90-x/Luxury-Shoes/TESTING.md

     ![Image Error](TESTING/media/bugs-error-payment-intent.png)

 - It appeared that I had issues with how my logic handled metadata, so I adjusted this but the problem persisted.
-- I then put the payment intent logic into a try/except and added logging errors, to the run the checkout again and be able to identify specifically where the issue was appearing in the payment intent logic.
+- I then put the payment intent logic into a try/except and added logging errors, to run the checkout again and be able to identify specifically where the issue was appearing in the payment intent logic.
 - The Heroku error log then showed that the EMAIL_FROM_ORDERS was not configured correctly which was causing the issue.

     ![Image Fix](TESTING/media/bugs-fix-heroku-log.png)